Abnormal Pap Smears Specialist

 What is a Pap smear?

 A Pap smear is a routine test that involves swabbing your cervix to detect any abnormal cells.
 The test is usually performed during your annual gynecological exam and involves taking a small swab and gently scraping the surface of the cervix to collect a sample of the cells.
-Pap smears allow Dr. Siudmak to detect abnormal cell growth before it becomes a major health issue.
+Pap smears allow Dr. Siudmak and his team to detect abnormal cell growth before it becomes a major health issue.

 When a test comes back with abnormal results, it means that the doctor found cells on your cervix that are abnormal and require additional testing to determine if the cells are potentially cancerous.